-Therapeutic Foster Caregiving (TFC) is a new initiative by the Government of Alberta to provide young people between 13-17 years of age who are in their care, with a therapeutic family setting and supports that are youth centered and youth and family focused.
-Through these relationships youth can receive the support of the program and their case team to build and strengthen their natural support networks and culture and community connections.
+Therapeutic Foster Caregiving (TFC) is a new initiative by the Government of Alberta to provide children and youth who are in their care, with a therapeutic family setting and supports that are child and youth centered and child and youth and family focused.
+Through these relationships children and youth can receive the support of the program and their case team to build and strengthen their natural support networks and culture and community connections.
 They can acquire skills to help them cope with challenges and achieve their goals and effectively transition to their “forever” homes.

 The program embeds trauma-informed practices, viewing behaviors as symptoms rather than problems.
 Utilizing natural supports framework strategy, we work collaboratively with other team members and natural support members to help the young person reach their goals.
 Key to this approach is the importance of building therapeutic relationships, having culturally rooted practices, and facilitating healthy positive connections that are self-identified by the youth.